Celebrating a century plus one more year of life

-Judy Moninger, who is the township secretary/treasurer, coordinated a very special birthday parade for the very special resident, where more than 50 vehicles drove by Wise’s residence, honking, waving and shouting birthday wishes to the lifelong Greene County resident.
+Judy Moninger, who is the township’s secretary/treasurer, coordinated a very special birthday parade for a very special resident.
+More than 50 vehicles drove by Wise’s home, honking, waving and shouting birthday wishes to the lifelong Greene County resident.

-Moninger said she began planning the parade last month after reflecting on how much Wise enjoyed the celebration that she coordinated for his 100th birthday last summer.
+Moninger started planning the parade last month after reflecting on how much Wise enjoyed the celebration that she coordinated for his 100th birthday last summer.

 “He was so thrilled about his party last year, and when I spoke to him in May it reminded me of his upcoming 101st birthday and I felt that we needed to do something special again for him,” she said.
 “And this time, I really wanted to see if other community members could join in the celebration.”

 Indeed they did.
-With assistance from numerous individuals, such as Rick Black, who helped with the 100th birthday party, and various fire companies, law enforcement agencies, local and state officials, and many friends, neighbors and relatives, Moninger was able to provide an elated Wise with a rousing celebratory parade.
+With assistance from numerous individuals, such as Rick Black, who helped with the 100th party, and various fire companies, law enforcement agencies, local and state officials, and many friends, neighbors and relatives, Moninger was able to provide Wise with a rousing celebratory parade.

 Parade participants, including Waynesburg Borough Police, the Greene County Sheriff’s Office, Greene County Regional Police – who led the parade — and fire companies from Morris and Center Townships, Carmichaels and Waynesburg traveled through Waynesburg and along Route 18 in Morris Township, picking up other participants along the way, until they passed by Wise’s house.